 The museum has been successful in selling memberships, which range in cost from $110 for residents to $245 for nonresidents.
 While staff had expected to sell 2,000 memberships, the actual number as of June 30 was 2,917.
 That success, however, has created its own problems, with members overbooking reservations that they do not use and making it harder for visitors to drop in.

 "Members and ticket holders are required to make reservations for each visit, and because reservations are often booked for weeks in advance, members overbook reservations to hold space," the city report states.
 "As a result, JMZ sells the unused membership reservations each morning to walk up guests, but this has resulted in long lines for tickets and distracts staff from assisting guests with other needs such as booking birthday and facility rentals."

 Members also have comprised a greater share of visitors than the city had projected.
 Staff had assumed members would make up about 34% of daily attendance and general attendance make up the remaining 66%.
 Instead, the split has been roughly even.
 And while staff had assumed that 80% of the membership would be bought by nonresidents, the proportion ended up at 62%.

-On Tuesday, the council will consider various scenarios for raising revenues, all of which call for hiking ticket prices.
+On Sept.
+6, the council considered various scenarios for raising revenues, all of which call for hiking ticket prices.
 Even the most modest proposal from staff would result in a 50% increase, with tickets for general entry going up from $10 to $15.
 Other scenarios contemplate ticket prices of $16, $17 and $18.

 The idea of setting ticket prices at $18 stirred significant opposition last year, when the council was considering the topic as part of its adoption of the fiscal year 2022 budget.
 Lauren Angelo, president of Friends of Junior Museum and Zoo, was among those who criticized the move, which she suggested would lead to lower attendance.